 Mr. Verrill is also authorized to act as insolvency practitioner by the...

-Ayse Yuksel is the Managing Partner of the Istanbul Office, the head of the MENA/Turkey Corporate Practice Group, and an ex-officio member of the firm’s Management Committee.
-She has extensive experience in a range of corporate transactions, including mergers and acquisitions, private equity...
+Ayse Yuksel is the Managing Partner of the Istanbul Office, the head of the MENA/Turkey Corporate Practice Group, and a member of the firm’s Management Committee.
+She has extensive experience in a range of corporate transactions, including mergers and acquisitions, private equity investments,...

 Rob Colby is a member of the Firm’s corporate department, with over 25 years of experience representing both public and private entities in connection with acquisitions, dispositions, mergers, joint ventures, public offerings and private placements, and general corporate matters.
 Mr. Colby also...